independent school for the city

 architecture for transition of global trade

-Speakers for the evening are Lynn Vanheule of One Planet Port, Merel Segers, Joris van Sandt from PAX, Elida Castillo from Chispa LCV and Inge Janse.
-Merel Segers will present the results on indirect climate impact of the port of Rotterdam.
-Afterwards, Joris van de Sandt will talk about the abuse of human rights in the worldwide chain of coal trade from Columbia.
-His lecture will point to the worldwide trade-system of coal, the abuse of human rights, the ignorance of companies to act upon this abuse, and finally the responsibility of the Port of Rotterdam to act towards companies ignoring the abuse.
-Finally, Inge Janse will close again the session.
+Speakers for the evening were Lynn Vanheule of One Planet Port, Merel Segers, Joris van Sandt from PAX, Elida Castillo from Chispa LCV and Inge Janse.
+Merel Segers presented the results on indirect climate impact of the port of Rotterdam.
+Afterwards, Joris van de Sandt talked about the abuse of human rights in the worldwide chain of coal trade from Columbia.
+His lecture pointed to the worldwide trade-system of coal, the abuse of human rights, the ignorance of companies to act upon this abuse, and finally the responsibility of the Port of Rotterdam to act towards companies ignoring the abuse.
+Elida Castillo from Chispa LCV, located in Texas, USA, discussed her community’s struggle for environmental justice against local Liquified Natural Gas (LNG) producers.
+Finally, Inge Janse closed again the session.

 Architecture for Transition of Global Trade